singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 21	}
 ```

 We have implemented this problem using character arrays, because Java strings are immutable.
-If we used strings directly, the function would have to return a new copy of the string,  but it would allow us to imple­ ment this in just  one pass.
+If we used strings directly, the function would have to return a new copy of the string,  but it would allow us to implement this in just  one pass.

 **1.4 	Palindrome Permutation:** Given  a  string,  write   a  function to  check if it  is a  permutation of a  palindrome.
 A palindrome is a  word  or  phrase that is the same forwards and  backwards.
 A permutation is a rearrangement of letters.
 The  palindrome does not  need to  be  limited to just dictionary words.

 ```
 EXAMPLE
 Input:      Tact  Coa
-Output:     True (permutations: "taco  cat'; "atco   cta", etc.)
+Output:     True (permutations: "taco  cat", "atco   cta", etc.)
 ```

 SOLUTION